Gitaton/cs30-major-project/proposal.md

 # CS30 Major Project

 ## Description
 Tell me what you're going to build...
-Where's my water - With 2D Water Physics
+The popular mobile game: Where's my water

 ## Needs To Have List
-- Thing 1
-- Thing 2
+- Main Menu
+- 2D Water/Fluid realtime simulation
-- Thing 3
+- A minimum of 3 Unique Levels
-- etc.

-## Nice To Have List
+- Images for character and visuals
 - Music
 - Sound Effects
+- Game Over, Retry, and Continue Screen
+- Destructable environment
+- Goal

+## Nice To Have List
+- Unique new game mechanic unrelated to Where's my water
+- More levels
+- Stars/Collectables
+- Animated Characters
+- Small plot or Storyline
+- Pause Menu